 Research and Read

 The Firefighter's Museum is another great place to discover on a Monday in Fort Wayne!
 This museum was once a working firehouse in 1893, but became the museum in 1974.
-The Firefighter's Museum is open Monday-Saturday 10 am - 4 pm, but make sure you call ahead to ensure they're open.
+The Firefighter's Museum is open Monday-Saturday 10 am - 4 pm (closed on Wednesday and Sunday).
 Admission is $4 for adults.

 Or consider The History Center where you can see more than 26,000 artifacts that represent the history of Fort Wayne and Allen County.
 The History Center is open Monday - Friday 10 am - 5 pm, Saturday 12 - 5 pm, and the first Sunday of the month 12 - 5 pm unless otherwise noted.
 Admission is $6 for adults, $4 for seniors and youth, and children 2 and under are free.

 You can also schedule a tour of the Allen County Courthouse.
 The Courthouse is a landmark in the Fort Wayne skyline, but you might not have known it is a national treasure!
 This tour lets you see inside the beautiful building that has stories all around in its art and architecture.
 To schedule a tour contact the Allen County Courthouse Preservation trust office at (260) 449.4246.
 If you do take a tour, be sure to leave your cell phone in the car, as they are not allowed in the Courthouse.